Debbie Hecht: MY STORY

 - Graduated from the University of Arizona and taught school for several years.

 - In 1978 I became licensed to sell real estate in Arizona, specializing in selling land and apartment buildings.
 I was a licensed as a real estate broker from 1981 to 2014.
+I no longer hold a real estate license in any state.

 - I invested in tri-plexes and 4-plexes as I earned the money for down payments to be able to establish a dependable income.
 I remodeled 11 properties and designed and built my own home.
 I have managed my own properties since 1978.